-- Drafting announcements and regular updates regarding the Transfer and Distribution of Custody Assets and CAI and publishing on the Website. - Responding to Client queries by post, email and by phone, regarding the Transfer and Distribution of Custody Assets and CAI generally. - Team meetings to brief Reyker staff and contractors following Client updates and circulars. - Liaising with Clients who are not FSCS Protected Claimants regarding their Share of Costs. - Review of returned correspondence, Client addresses and updating reykeradmin.com database. - Preparing and providing tax certificates upon request.

-- Responding to FSCS information requests regarding eligibility assessments and other claims that the Client may be pursuing against the Company. - Liaising with FSCS and Reyker's contracted IT support regarding the efficient sharing of Company records to facilitate eligibility assessment and validity of Client claims. - Reviewing Client death certificates and grant of probate and liaising with executors as necessary. - Developing the JSAs' external and internal portals, reykerportal.com and reykeradmin.com, to include (but not limited to): - Renewal of security certificates relating to the use of reykerportal.com; - Improvements to the master Client Money distribution report; - Enhancements to the active / inactive account status marker to easily identify Clients within the system who have received a return of all Client Assets and deploying code to update account status' following the final distribution of Client Money for most FSCS Protected Claimants; - Consolidation of data within the back-end of reykeradmin.com and limiting the number of services (and therefore the cost) being utilised within Microsoft Azure (insofar as possible); and - Testing robustness and usability of back up data (including source code) saved to third party provider as part of the JSAs' disaster recovery planning.
+- Drafting announcements and regular updates regarding the Transfer and Distribution of Custody Assets and CAI and publishing on the Website. - Responding to Client queries by post, email and by phone, regarding the Transfer and Distribution of Custody Assets and CAI generally. - Team meetings to brief Reyker staff and contractors following Client updates and circulars. - Liaising with Clients who are not FSCS Protected Claimants regarding their Share of Costs. - Review of returned correspondence, Client addresses and updating reykeradmin.com database. - Preparing and providing tax certificates upon request. - Responding to FSCS information requests regarding eligibility assessments and other claims that the Client may be pursuing against the Company. - Liaising with FSCS and Reyker's contracted IT support regarding the efficient sharing of Company records to facilitate eligibility assessment and validity of Client claims. - Reviewing Client death certificates and grant of probate and liaising with executors as necessary. - Developing the JSAs' external and internal portals, reykerportal.com and reykeradmin.com, to include (but not limited to): - Developing and running code to ensure all Clients within the system, who have received a return of all Client Assets, are correctly marked as 'inactive' Clients for internal reporting purposes; - Further review and consolidation of data within the back-end of reykeradmin.com and limiting the number of services (and therefore the cost) being utilised within Microsoft Azure (insofar as possible); and - Further testing of robustness and usability of back up data (including source code) saved to third party provider as part of the JSAs' disaster recovery planning.